|

 true with excess AC/climate control, water heating, and whatever

-else can be done with the energy, including simply running
+else can be done with the energy, including simply running large

-large amounts of energy through resistor banks.
+amounts of energy through resistor banks and heating the parking

 If the energy is being “sold” at negative pricing,